stchaker/tmux_config/README.md

   5. Run tmux and nvim and it should install all plugins should work.

 For seamless integration with themeing don't forget to install https://www.nordtheme.com/ for iterm2 or whatever terminal emulator you're using.
 You will also want a nerd font like: https://www.jetbrains.com/lp/mono/

+In order for the debuggers to function for go and python, dont forget to install the delve debugger for go, and the debugpy package for python.